MOCSCTF/CTF-Write-UP/OSINT/SyskronSecurityCTF2020 - Sightseeing again/Readme.md

 next, look at the file and try to decompression.
 ![img](./img/1.PNG)

 what!? the file is not a bzip2 file???
 ![img](./img/2.PNG)

 lets look deeper,
 ![img](./img/3.PNG)

-something weir.. wait, JFIF? maybe this file is a JPG?
+something weird.. wait, JFIF? maybe this file is a JPG?
 modify the magic number. we finally see the image
 ```
 FF D8 FF E0 00 10 4A 46 49 46 00 01